Binghamton, New York: 2010 census

+As of 2010, Binghamton's racial makeup was 77.6% White, 11.4% Black or African American, 0.3% Native American, 4.2% Asian, 0.04% Pacific Islander, 2.0% from other races, and 4.4% from two or more races.
+6.4% of the population were Hispanic or Latino of any race.

 Population trends

 Until the mid-1950s, Binghamton saw its population grow rapidly due to its industrial boom, and it was one of the largest 100 cities in the United States between 1890 and 1910.
 Since 1950, the city has experienced sustained population loss, some of which was the result of suburbanization.
 Much of the recent population loss has occurred throughout the region, and is skewed toward the younger population, resulting in the growth of the relative proportion of the elderly in Broome County.

-Age and sex

-In the city, the age distribution was: 19.3% of the population under the age of 18, 15.0% from 18 to 24, 24.7% from 25 to 44, 25.0% from 45 to 64, and 16.1% who were 65 years of age or older.
-The median age was 33.2 years.
-For every 100 females, there were 96.1 males.
-For every 100 females age 18 and over, there were 87.8 males.

 Metropolitan area

 As of 2020, the Binghamton metropolitan area is home to 247,138 people.
 The MSA is composed of all of Broome County and neighboring Tioga County.
 The urban area, which includes parts of Susquehanna County, Pennsylvania, has a population of 158,054 as of 2010.
 Alternatively defined, the number of people living in an approximately 30-mile radius of the city center is 316,270.
 This count includes Broome County and parts of Tioga, Cortland, Delaware, Chenango, and Tompkins Counties in New York, and parts of Susquehanna, Bradford, and Wayne Counties in Pennsylvania.